brycewray/hugo-site/content/posts/2021/03/next-steps.md

 Oh, yeah.

-The advantage of this modular approach is that I can apply, say, a `headlineRow` SCSS class on different pages *but* keep separate, different versions thereof (for the sake of styling differences from one page to another) **without** having to give them more convoluted names[^noBEM] in one long SCSS sheet (or a short one laden with `@include`s of multiple [SCSS "partials"](https://sass-lang.com/guide)---more on which, shortly).
+The advantage of this modular approach is that I can apply, say, a `headlineRow` SCSS class on different pages *but* keep separate, different versions thereof (for the sake of styling differences from one page to another) **without** having to give them more convoluted names[^noBEM] in one long SCSS sheet (or a short one laden with `@import`s of multiple [SCSS "partials"](https://sass-lang.com/guide)---more on which, shortly).
 That allows a team to standardize on specific site-wide styles **but** have the flexibility to have slight (or not-so-slight) differences in how each style works on different pages **without** affecting the whole site-wide [style cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade).
 The bigger a site and/or the more people who may have to "touch" its inner workings over time, the more sense it makes to use CSS/SCSS Modules.

 [^noBEM]: I was already not a fan of [BEM](https://css-tricks.com/bem-101/),  and [other, similarly picky naming methodologies](https://www.webfx.com/blog/web-design/css-methodologies/) that I deem more convoluted than truly helpful.
 Now that I've seen the advantages and *relative* idiot-proof (?) status of CSS Modules, I am even more convinced not to worry about those other alternatives.